pymaster13/needs_market/README.md

 # Needs Market

 This project is a backend of online food store (2020).
-A team (4 people) project that was implemented on Django Rest Framework (2 people, including me) and React (2 people).
+A developers team (4 people) used Django Rest Framework (2 people, including me) on backend side and React (2 people) on frontend side.

 ## Getting Started